Surface 3: Hardware

 The Surface 3 share a similar design to the Surface Pro 3 with a body made of magnesium alloy giving a matte gray finish to the back of the device.
 It features a kickstand that can be set to three different angles: 22, 44, and 60 degrees.
 The Surface 3 does not have a fan, therefore lacking the ventilation holes seen on Surface Pro line.
 The Surface 3 weighs 620 grams features a 10.8 in diagonal multi-touch display with a 3:2 aspect ratio.
 For a charger Surface 3 uses a standard Micro-USB, giving users a wider variety of charging options, including charging the device with a mobile phone charger.

 Surface 3 has the 14 nm quad-core Intel Atom x7-Z8700 SoC.
-The Atom x7-Z8700 is able to drive up to three external displays over Mini DisplayPort and support a resolution of up to 4K with a single external display.
-The 2-in-1's own display has a resolution of 1920x1280.
+The Surface 3's has a resolution of 1920x1280, and it can drive an external display over Mini DisplayPort.
 The device ships with either a 64 or 128 GB solid-state drive and 2 or 4 GB of system memory.
 The device's storage capacity can be increased by installing a microSD memory card of up to 1 TB.